jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 # LangSAM Overview

-LangSAM is really just a GitHub repository which combines the [Segment Anything](https://ai.meta.com/sam2/) model from Meta with the [Grounding DINO](https://arxiv.org/abs/2303.05499) open-world object detector.
+LangSAM is really just a GitHub repository which combines the [Segment Anything](https://ai.meta.com/sam2/) (SAM) model from Meta with the [Grounding DINO](https://arxiv.org/abs/2303.05499) open-world object detector.
 Here, an understanding of what is really going on is helpful for effectively using and modifying LangSAM.

+The SAM model generates segmentation proposals for images that are aligned with points, bounding boxes, or text.
+Apparently Meta has not release a version with text conditioning, which is why LangSAM had to be created in the first place.
+SAM is a very powerful open-world model that can generate segmentations for anything in the image (as the name implies).

+{{< figure src="sam_overview.png" title="An overview of the Segment Anything model (Source: https://arxiv.org/abs/2304.02643)" >}}
+{{< figure src="sam_examples.png" title="Example images segmented by SAM containing 400 to 500 masks per image (Source: https://arxiv.org/abs/2304.02643)" >}}

+[Grounding DINO](https://arxiv.org/abs/2303.05499) was created by fusing a closed-set object detector, [DINO](https://arxiv.org/abs/2203.03605), with a text encoder, [BERT](https://arxiv.org/abs/1810.04805).
+The  result is an open-world object detector that takes a string of text and outputs bounding box proposals.
+LangSAM takes takes the bounding box proposals and feeds them into SAM to obtain a pixel-wise segmentation mask.
+This [blog post](https://lightning.ai/blog/lang-segment-anything-object-detection-and-segmentation-with-text-prompt) explains LangSAM in much more detail.

 # "Off-the-shelf" Performance